XO (song): Composition

-"XO" is a midtempo pop, electropop and R&B love power ballad that strongly resembles Beyoncé's own 2008 song "Halo", also produced by Tedder, and contains influences of the electronic rock and reggaeton genres.
+"XO" is a midtempo pop and electro-rock love power ballad that strongly resembles Beyoncé's own 2008 song "Halo", also produced by Tedder, and contains influences of the electronic rock and reggaeton genres.
 The sheet music for "XO" was published in common time in the key of C major, with a tempo of 85 beats per minute.
 It carries a "celebratory, bumping Caribbean" groove and a marching-drum beat with shuffling dancehall influences.
 The instrumentation includes jittery keyboards, synthesizers, percussion and electronic musical instruments.
 The song also consists of electronic flourishes and looped riff patterns brought about by an organ instrument.
 "XO" was also noted for departing from the album's minimalistic sexual nature, due to its pure pop sound.
 Jordan Sargent of Complex magazine wrote that "XO" contains influences of Jamaican singer Tanya Stephens.
 Chris Bosman from Consequence of Sound described the song as a blend of "cinematic reach of modern Top 40 pop with the patience and melancholy of post-808s & Heartbreaks [sic] hip-hop."
 Kevin Fallon from The Daily Beast compared the song's stadium sound to tracks by the band U2.

 Beyoncé's vocals in the song span from the note of A3 to the note of C5.
 When asked about her raw vocals in the song previously unheard on her material and the song's less polished sound, Beyoncé revealed that "XO" was recorded when she had a bad sinus infection and that it was recorded as a demo in several minutes.
 The original demo vocals were kept for a year without being re-recorded as the singer "really loved the imperfections" and wanted to focus on the album's music instead of the vocals.